kitnato/neverquest/source/data/manual.md

 ##### Infusable relics

 Some of usable relics are infusable, meaning they allow [essence](#essence) to be spent on them to upgrade their effect via infusion levels.
 This can only be done achieved once a certain [skill](#skills) has been acquired.

+To infuse continuously, the button can be held down so as to not require excessive clicking.

 ###### Eldritch Codex